ApurvaThakur7/rag-chatbot/README.md

 Try these example queries:

 ```
-"What are the main findings in the analysis?"
+"Which group reported the highest number of domestic violence incidents?"

-"Which demographic group reported the highest incidents?"
+"What percentage of domestic violence reports were made by Hispanic females?"

-"What trends are shown between 2020 and 2024?"
+"How do domestic violence reports among Hispanic females compare to African American women?"

-"What factors influence reporting patterns?"
+"What is the percentage decrease in domestic violence cases from Hispanic females to the second-highest group?"
 ```

 ## 🔬 Testing